 The RSO will investigate in a timely manner the causes of all personnel doses equaling or exceeding Investigational Level II and, if warranted, will take action.
 A report of the investigation and any actions taken will be presented to the management following completion of the investigation.
-The report should include a copy of the individual's occupational exposure record for the monitoring period and their cumulative occupational exposure history.
+The report should include a copy of the individual's Form IDPH 588-2834 "Occupational Exposure Record for Monitoring Period" and 588-2833 "Cumulative Occupational Exposure History" or its equivalent.

 d.
-Re-establishment of investigational levels to levels above those listed in Table I:
+Re-establishment of investigational levels to levels above those listed in Table I.